AdobeDocs/experience-manager-65.en/help/sites-authoring/qg-page-authoring.md

    If a version of your page has already been saved, it is listed in the Timeline.

-1. Tap/click on the version you want to restore - this will reveal additional action buttons:
+1. Click the version you want to restore - this will reveal additional action buttons:

     * **Revert to this Version**